 If you are a student seeking additional details, visit the FSU College of Law Externships site on Canvas for information on specific externship descriptions, credits, locations and learning outcomes.

 If you are an attorney or judge who would like to work with our students, please email firstname.lastname@example.org for more information.

-- Students placed in 30 cities including Tallahassee, Atlanta, Miami, Los Angeles, Washington, D.C., Denver and London.
+- Students placed in 36 cities, including Atlanta, Miami, New Orleans, Orlando, Tallahassee, Tampa, Washington, D.C., and London.